 Earlier in the meeting, Rockingham Health Officer Ellen Howard briefed the Selectboard on the so-called "tire wall" on Golden Hill Road.
 The tire wall is a stack of tires on a piece of private property and numerous town residents have been complaining about it since November 2013.
 Stearns has previously told the Reformer someone on the property got a permit from the Vermont Agency of Natural Resources more than a year ago to build a retaining wall out of whole tires and has since developed a stack of 1,200.
 He said the wall is unsightly and the ANR never told the town about the permit.

 Howard told the Selectboard she spoke with someone about filling the tires will sawdust to prevent massive swarms of mosquitoes.
 She said she has been told the mosquitoes could carry West Nile virus, though she has been assured the types of mosquitoes that occupy tires do not carry Eastern equine encephalitis (EEE).
-Howard said she spoke with the property owner, who has removed 250 of the tires and will bring in more material to fill the remaining tires.

 Resident Tim Knight, who has previously publicly stated his concern over the tire wall, said Tuesday the property owner may be addressing some remedies, but the wall is still there.

 Howard also mentioned government-controlled mortgage financier Fannie Mae has taken ownership of the building at 42 Green St. because it did not sell at auction.